-NOTE: Cast, pressed or bag-charges of smokeless powder are listed under CHARGES, PROPELLING.
+NOTE: Cast, pressed or bag-charges of smokeless powder are listed under CHARGES, PROPELLING or CHARGES, PROPELLING, FOR CANON.

 PRIMERS, CAP TYPE: UN Nos.
 0044, 0377, 0378

 Articles consisting of a metal or plastics cap containing a small amount of primary explosive mixture that is readily ignited by impact.
 They serve as igniting elements in small arms cartridges and in percussion primers for propelling charges.